Godwin22/Algorithms/README.md

 # Algorithms
 lots of single algorithms

-its wile be coded by Godwin
+its will be coded by Godwin